slamidtfyn/portfolio/README.md

 Other parts of the page is still a manual process to update

-## ASPNET sites
+## ASP.NET sites

 ### Scannerturnus

-A non-public webapplication to generate work schedules for a fixed number of persons assigned to a fixed number of locations.
+A non-public webapplication created using ASP.NET Core 2.1 to generate work schedules for a fixed number of persons assigned to a fixed number of locations.
 Basically a simple randomizer to make sure that the workers are assigned to different locations with as many different co-workers as possible in a 12 week plan.
 If the persons or number of locations needs to be changed, this is a manual process.

+Updates to the site is deployed automatically through a Azure DevOps build and release pipeline

 ### MRI Protocol overview

-Another non-public webapplication where the staff at the customer can find descriptions for MRI Protocols using a browser on their smart phone instead of having an non-updated paper version of the protocols in their pocket.
+Another non-public webapplication in using ASP.NET Core 2.2 where the staff at the customer can find descriptions for MRI Protocols using a browser on their smart phone instead of having an non-updated paper version of the protocols in their pocket.
 The page is a very simple jQuery UI page using a google sheet as a JSON datasource.
 The contents of the page can therefore be updated by one or more administrators with write-access to this sheet.

 ## Wordpress sites